Tim Anderson Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.65 team ERA that is No. 1 among all league pitching staffs.
+- The Braves' 3.61 team ERA is No. 1 among all MLB pitching staffs.

-- Braves pitchers combine to give up 93 home runs (one per game), the fifth-fewest in baseball.
+- The Braves surrender the third-fewest home runs in baseball (93 total, one per game).

-- Morton (9-6) is trying for his 10th win when he takes the mound for the Braves in his 18th start of the season.
-He's put together a 3.43 ERA in 97 2/3 innings pitched, with 111 strikeouts.

-- In his most recent appearance on Friday, the right-hander threw 6 1/3 innings against the Tampa Bay Rays, giving up one earned run while surrendering four hits.
+- His last time out came on Saturday against the Tampa Bay Rays, when the right-hander threw 6 1/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.